filedescriptor/Unicode-Mapping-on-Domain-names/README.md

 # Unicode Mapping on Domain names

 Browsers support internetionalized domains, but some Unicode characters are converted into English letters and symbols.
 This may be useful to make very short domains or bypass SSRF protection.
+More https://www.youtube.com/watch?v=f1XCvDCO22U.

 The follow table is generated from fuzz.js in this repository and tested on Chrome 85, Firefox 81, and Safari 13.1.